New Construction Is Not Automatically Worry-Free

 Extreme heat, seasonal storms, heavy rain, and expansive clay soil can quickly reveal small installation concerns.
 That is why even newer homes benefit from a complete inspection before the buyer takes ownership.

-Roofing And Attic Ventilation Problems In New Builds
+Roofing and Attic Ventilation Problems in New Builds

 Roofing systems are often installed quickly across multiple homes in the same subdivision.
 In a newly built home, common roof and attic concerns may include: